MarkWattsBoomi/ui-component-file-downloader/README.md

 A component that shows an icon on a page which when clicked forces a file download.

-There are two versions: -

-- FileDownloader - The state for the control should be a simple string field.
-The file contents are expected to be a base64 encoded into the state string.
+## Classes

-- FileDownloaderComplex - The state is a flow type defied like this: -
+FileDownloaderComplex - The state is a flow type defied like this: -

         File Data
         {